ungoldman/gh-release/README.md

 Prints release URL to `stdout` on success.

 Uses [`ghauth`](https://github.com/rvagg/ghauth) for authentication with Github.
 A Github API OAuth token is saved to the `gh-release` config directory after the first time authenticating.
-Note that the config directory is determined by [`application-config`](https://github.com/LinusU/node-application-config) and is OS-specific.
+Note that the config directory is determined by [`application-config`](https://github.com/LinusU/node-application-config) and is OS-specific. gh-release will alternatively use the token specified in the `GH_RELEASE_GITHUB_API_TOKEN` environment variable if it exists.
+This allows it to be used in continuous deployment systems, which can inject different GitHub API tokens depending on the location of the project.

 Get usage info by running with `--help` or `-h`.